 The scanned point clouds were aligned and meshed with PolyWorks as individual components.
 These were then aligned to the global scan as a complete lighting assembly in car line and sent to Postworks Media for surfacing.

-Each panel, part and component was resurfaced as a low-resolution polygon cage, from which high-resoloution polygon surfaces were created using subdivision-surface algorithms.
-A major advantage of this approach is that the base model can be easily re-used in dierent media - such as the web, lm or television.
+Each panel, part and component was resurfaced as a low-resolution polygon cage, from which high-resolution polygon surfaces were created using subdivision-surface algorithms.
+A major advantage of this approach is that the base model can be easily re-used in different media - such as the web or television.
 With the agency unable to determine creative or art direction in advance, it was critical that the 3D model be of the highest possible quality and detail, so that high-resolution images could be rendered close-in at any point on the car.

-As with the lighting assemblies, the interior had to be scanned in small parts, to achieve the accuracy required.
+In a similar way to the lighting assemblies, the interior had to be scanned in small parts to achieve the required accuracy.
 A global scan was also carried out to make sure that the interior was assembled in the correct co-ordinate system.

 Once all the parts were surfaced, the complete S2000 was assembled in Autodesk Maya, and basic materials were applied.
 The complete car was then taken into the render system, Bunkspeed Hypershot, where detailed, accurate ‘real-world’ materials were created.

-The images here, (below & at the top of this page) are the nal renderings by Postworks Media:
+The images here, (below & at the top of this page) are the original renderings by Postworks Media: